SamZorSec/Arilux_AL-LC0X/README.md

 ## Control
 ### IR
-The LED controller can be controlled with the IR remote included with the Arilux AL-LC03 and AL-LC04.
-The `Flash`, `Strobe`, `Fade` and `Smooth` functionalities are not yet implemented.
+TODO

 ### RF
 The LED controller can be controlled with the RF remote included with the Arilux AL-LC09, AL-LC10 and AL-LC11.
-The `Mode+`, `Mode-`, `Speed+`, `Speed-` and `toggle` functionalities are not yet implemented.
+The `S+` and `S-` buttons can be used to change the color.
+The `M+` and `M-` buttons can be used to change the saturation.
+Brightness buttons work as usual.

+You can pair a remote control with your arilux by pressing any button on the remote control after powering up your arilux device.
+The pairing will be stored in EEPROM and send over MQTT.

 ### MQTT